aksel-blaise/garymorph/analysis/landmarking-protocol.md

 #### Spline split at location of LM6 (centre base)

-One additional landmark (LM4) was placed at the centre of the base.
-The location of this landmark was identified by calculating the linear distance between LM2 and LM3, and projecting a `reference point` (ctrl-div; below) equidistant between the two.
-A `reference plane` was added using the ctrl-div as the pick point, and the `Right plane` as the `normal axis`.
-The spline was then split at the intersection of the `reference plane` and the basal spline.
+One additional landmark (LM6) was placed at the centre of the base.
+The location of this landmark was identified by calculating the linear distance between LM4 and LM5, and projecting a `reference point` (ref-equidistant; below left) equidistant between the two.
+A `reference plane` was added using the ref-equidistant as the pick point, and the `Right plane` as the `normal axis`.
+The spline was then split where it intersected with the `reference plane`.

 ``` r
 knitr::include_graphics('images/LM6.png')